 What is the problem?
-Balancing owner and consumer rights on online copyright
+Balancing copyright owner and consumer rights online

 The development of the digital economy is creating opportunities, but also new challenges in the area of protection of Intellectual Property Rights.
 We need to strike the right balance between protection of Intellectual Property Rights and the general public's access to content and knowledge as well as fundamental rights.

 Why is EU action needed?
-To develop a digital single market in Europe
+To develop the EU's digital single market

+The Commission has committed to explore how to improve the legitimacy of enforcement in the context of wider copyright reform.[align with DAE review wording].
 Legislation might not even be necessary.
-Online copyright infringements could be reduced should consumers have the opportunity to access content legally and at a reasonable price.
-Moreover, digital piracy could be tackled by enhancing cooperation among the different players in the creative content value chain, such as right-holders and intermediaries.
+Mass copyright infringements in the internet could be reduced if consumers have the possibility to access content legally and at a reasonable price.
+Moreover, piracy could be tackled through better cooperation among the different players in the creative content value chain, such as right-holders and intermediaries.